Cacao cultivation by variety

 For centuries, cacao farmers and chocolate makers didn't talk properly to each other.
 They lived in separate worlds, literally.
 Separated by thousands of miles, because cacao is grown in the tropics and chocolate is made in temperate climates.
 The farmers never knew what their cacao tasted like when it was transformed into chocolate, and the chocolate makers never knew much about cacao farming.

-CACOA IS A FRUIT
+CACAO IS A FRUIT

-Cacao is a fruit tree - like an apple tree - and most of the principles of growing fruit trees are therefore the same for cacao.
+cacao is a fruit tree - like an apple tree - and most of the principles of growing fruit trees are therefore the same for cacao.

 Grafting